The Hymn of Jesus

 The Hymn of Jesus, H. 140, Op.
 37, is a sacred work by Gustav Holst scored for two choruses, semi-chorus, and full orchestra.
 It was written in 1917–1919 and first performed in 1920.
 One of his most popular and highly acclaimed compositions, it is divided into two sections.
-The Prelude presents the plainsong Pange lingua and Vexilla regis (both to texts by Venantius Fortunatus) first instrumentally and then chorally; the second section, the Hymn, is a setting of his own translation of the Hymn of Jesus from the Apocryphal Acts of St John.
+The Prelude presents the plainsong Pange lingua and Vexilla regis (both to texts by Venantius Fortunatus) first instrumentally and then chorally; the second section, the Hymn, is a setting of his own translation of the Hymn of Jesus from the apocryphal Acts of John.